ClearFox logoClearFox

 3. 3

-In ClearFox Admin UI → Data Sources, find Jira → click '+' to add a config.
+In ClearFox Admin UI → Integrations, find Jira → click '+' to add a config.
 Fill in base_url, email, api_token, and optionally default_projects.

 Confluence